May 31, 2019

 By Elizabeth Snouffer, Zeng Xifeng

-Tangtang Quan (TTQ), meaning dignity in Chinese, is an app developed specifically for people with type 1 diabetes.
+Tangtang Quan (TTQ), meaning a social network for those with diabetes in Chinese (Tang means sugar/sweet and Quan means circle), is an app developed specifically for people with type 1 diabetes.
 Its founder, Zeng Xifeng, had good reason to be interested in the care and support of people with type 1 diabetes in his country.
 Zeng’s daughter was born with Neonatal Diabetes Mellitus (NDM), a form of monogenic diabetes, which mirrors requirements of type 1 diabetes after the first year.
 With very little support, resources or information available, he believed creating Tangtang Quan could be an answer to improving diabetes health and emotional survival.
 Learn about the diabetes app and how the services it provides help lessen the burden of type 1 diabetes in my interview with Zeng Xifeng.

 Tangtang Quan is a social enterprise certified by China Charity Federation.
 The diabetes app aims to solve many social problems in China.
 These include stigma associated with poor glycemic outcomes, common psychological barriers and lack of education.
 We provide specialized patient and family education, psychological support and blood glucose management services for type 1 diabetes.
 We also strive to help people realize that a better quality of life is possible if they work hard to prevent complications.